apmoore1/TweeboParser/README.md

+# TweeboParser

 Build status for Linux and Mac: [![Build Status](https://travis-ci.org/ikekonglp/TweeboParser.svg?branch=master)](https://travis-ci.org/ikekonglp/TweeboParser)

 ( If that's green and you still can't compile it succussfully, please first make sure you get the lastest gcc and cmake installed and running properly. :) )

-##NEWS
+## NEWS
 ```
 Aug 23, 2016 -- We add Travis CI to the project (on Linux and osx) -- check the Build Status on
                 top of this page.
 June 5, 2016 -- You can skip the download of the pretrained models if you have done that properly.
 April 1, 2016 -- We support both Python2 and Python3 now!
                  Big thanks to Nikhil Kini (https://nikhilnkini.wordpress.com/) who figured this out!
 Feb 5, 2016 -- Changing to c++11, we support both Ubuntu and MacOS now!
 ```
-##TweeboParser and Tweebank
+## TweeboParser and Tweebank

 We provide a dependency parser for English tweets, TweeboParser .
 The parser is trained on a subset of a new labeled corpus for 929 tweets (12,318 tokens) drawn from the POS-tagged tweet corpus of Owoputi et al. (2013) , Tweebank .